Louise Françoise, Princess of Condé: Duchess of Bourbon (1685–1710)

-In 1692, her youngest sister, Françoise Marie, was married to their first cousin, Philippe d'Orléans, the only son and heir of their uncle, Monsieur.
-As the wife of a petit-fils de France, Françoise Marie took precedence at court over Louise Françoise and their half-sister Marie Anne.
-This, combined with the fact that Françoise Marie received a dowry twice the amount given to her older sister, greatly angered Louise Françoise, who thereafter became quite competitive with her younger, more successful sister.
+In 1692, her youngest sister, Marie Françoise, was married to their first cousin, Philippe d'Orléans, the only son and heir of their uncle, Monsieur.
+As the wife of a petit-fils de France, Marie Françoise took precedence at court over Louise Françoise and their half-sister Marie Anne.
+This, combined with the fact that Marie Françoise received a dowry twice the amount given to her older sister, greatly angered Louise Françoise, who thereafter became quite competitive with her younger, more successful sister.

-Louise Françoise was a beautiful and vivacious woman.
-Around 1695, she began a romantic affair with François Louis de Bourbon, prince de Conti, the handsome brother-in-law of her older half-sister, Marie Anne de Bourbon.
+Louise Françoise, considered beautiful and vivacious, began a romantic affair with François Louis de Bourbon, Prince of Conti, the handsome brother-in-law of her older half-sister, Marie Anne de Bourbon, in 1695.
 François Louis' wife was the pious Marie Thérèse de Bourbon; Marie Thérèse was in turn the oldest sister of Louise Françoise's husband.
-Louise Françoise's fourth daughter Marie Anne, born in 1697, was thought to have been the result of this affair.
+Louise Françoise's fourth daughter Marie Anne, born in 1697, was rumoured to have been the result of this affair.

-When her husband discovered his wife's infidelity, he was furious but did not openly quarrel with the Prince of Conti due to a fear of his father-in-law, Louis XIV.
-Her older half-brother, the Dauphin, to whom she was close, allowed the couple to meet at his country estate at Meudon away from her husband and the court.
+When her husband discovered her infidelity, he was furious but did not openly quarrel with the Prince of Conti due to a fear of his father-in-law, Louis XIV.
+Her older half-brother, the Dauphin, allowed the couple to meet at his country estate at Meudon away from her husband and the court.

 Upon the death of her father-in-law on 1 April 1709, her husband succeeded to the title of Prince of Condé.
 He did not, however, succeed to his father's rank of Premier Prince du Sang, which was instead officially transferred from the House of Condé to the House of Orléans.
 As a result, her younger sister's husband, the Duke of Orléans, became entitled to use the style of Monsieur le Prince.
-His wife, Louise Françoise's sister Françoise Marie, accordingly became entitled to use the style Madame la Princesse.
-Despite the fact that Françoise-Marie never referred to herself as Madame la Princesse, this transfer in rank from the House of Condé to the House of Orléans greatly aggravated the rivalry between Louise Françoise and her younger sister.
+His wife, Louise Françoise's sister Marie Françoise, accordingly became entitled to use the style Madame la Princesse.
+Despite the fact that Marie Françoise never referred to herself as Madame la Princesse, this transfer in rank from the House of Condé to the House of Orléans greatly aggravated the rivalry between Louise Françoise and her younger sister.